aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 ### The dialogue function

-The `dialogue(jsonfile)` function implements a dialogue about tram information.
+The `dialogue(tramfile)` function implements a dialogue about tram information.
 It starts by reading the data from the JSON file `tramnetwork.json`, which has been produced by your program.
 Then it takes user input and answers to any number of questions by using your query functions.